ima21981/comp122-f24_mine/format-encodings/notes_11_19.md

      1. required_bytes(value):
         - copy the pos_msb code from a previous assignment
-        - refactor the code to return the number of required bytes
+        - refactor the code to return the number of required bytes, b
           * recall p is the value returned by pos_msb

             | Condition | l = length | b = bytes |